GSA/site-scanning-documentation/scans/live/pagedata.md

 This scan checks certain locations for a range of file characteristics.

+## Details

-Specifically, the scan searches the target URL for:
+Specifically, the page data scan searches the target URL for:

 * server response code
 * final url